AntoniusGolly/cmgo/README.md

 ## Installation

 There are two ways to use cmgo:
-1. Install library in R (for user with minor R experience, for users who do not intend to extend/modify the code)
+1. Include the cmgo package in R (for user with minor R experience, for users who do not intend to extend/modify the code)
 2. Source the R scripts manually (for users with major R experience, for users who intend to extend/modify the code)

 ### 1. Include the cmgo package